containers/podman/docs/source/markdown/podman-generate-systemd.1.md

 **--separator**=*separator*

-Set the systemd unit name seperator between the name/id of a container/pod and the prefix.
+Set the systemd unit name separator between the name/id of a container/pod and the prefix.
 The default is *-*.

 ## Examples